ealpha072/school-management-system/README.md

 *  `DB Browser(SQLite)` - I used this as a database to hold the data.
 I chose this since it is a serverless database and portable, so it can be carried alongside the application without having to install XAMMP or other servers.
 *  `SQL` - This, i used to query the database and create a seamless connection between the application frontend and the backend.
 *  `CSS` - For the frontend, i used bootstrap offline for dynamics of the application.
 For icons, i used the fontawesome icons which i downloaded and used locally.
 The css sheet for bootstrap is the <a href = 'admin/styles/bootstrap.min.css'>bootstrap.min.css</a>.
 For fontawesome, i used the <a href="admin/styles/CSS/all.css">all.css</a>  style sheet and the <a href='/admin/styles/webfonts'>webfonts folder</a>.
 My custom CSS is in <a href='admin/styles/styles.css'>this file</a>.

+### Folder structure
+* Admin - This is the main folder and contains all the project files.